LaosOfficial Name: Lao People's Democratic Republic

 CURRENCY RESTRICTIONS FOR ENTRY:

 The import and export of local currency is not permitted.
-Declare over $2000 in foreign currency.
+2500 USD or equivalent in foreign currency must be declared

 CURRENCY RESTRICTIONS FOR EXIT:

 The import and export of local currency is not permitted.
-No restrictions are imposed on the import or export of foreign currency.
+2500 USD or equivalent in foreign currency must be declared

 Embassies and Consulates